apache/apisix/CONTRIBUTING.md

 ## Contributor gifts

 If you have contributed to Apache APISIX, no matter it is a code contribution to fix a bug or a feature request, or a documentation change, Congratulations!
-You are eligible to receive the APISIX special gifts with electronic certificate!
+You are eligible to receive the APISIX special gifts with a digital certificate!
 It's always been the community effort that has made Apache APISIX be understood and used by more developers.

 ![Contributor gifts](https://static.apiseven.com/2022/12/29/63acfb2f208e1.png)